davidjbeveridge/mia_portfolio/data/artifacts/final_reflection_evp.markdown

 ---
 title: "Final Reflection: Evidence-based Practice"
+summary: >
+  A description of my development and growth in the discipline of evidence-based practice.
 ---

 One thing I really want to remember about evidence-based practice is the proper